vircadia/vircadia-native-core/tools/qt-builder/README.md

 #### Preparing OpenSSL

 Do one of the following to provide OpenSSL for building against:
 a.
-If you have installed a local copy of Qt 5.15.2 and have built Vircadia against that, including OpenSSL, find the **HIFI_VCPKG_BASE** subdirectory used in your build and make an environment variable **HIFI_VCPKG_BASE_DIR** point to the *installed\x64-windows* folder.
+If you have installed a local copy of Qt 5.15.2 and have built Overte against that, including OpenSSL, find the **HIFI_VCPKG_BASE** subdirectory used in your build and make an environment variable **HIFI_VCPKG_BASE_DIR** point to the *installed\x64-windows* folder.
 a.
-Follow https://github.com/vircadia/vcpkg to install *vcpkg* and then *openssl*.
+Follow https://github.com/overte-org/vcpkg to install *vcpkg* and then *openssl*.
 Then make an environment variable **HIFI_VCPKG_BASE_DIR** point to the *packages\openssl-windows_x64-windows* vcpkg folder.

 #### Preparing source files